NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Step 7: The Manipulator Class

-In this step you will create a new script that references the manipulator class for the object info, which will be displayed in the viewport in another step ([see here for more information on the Manipulator Class in Omniverse](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)).<br>
+In this step you will create a new module for the manipulator class for the object info, which will be displayed in the viewport in another step ([see here for more information on the Manipulator Class in Omniverse](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/Manipulator.html)).<br>

 ## Step 7.1: Create `object_info_manipulator.py`
-Similar to when you created `object_info_model.py`, create a new script in the same folder and name it `object_info_manipulator.py`.
+Similar to when you created `object_info_model.py`, create a new module in the same folder and name it `object_info_manipulator.py`.

-The objective of this script is to grab the reference of the object model's details, such as name and path, to be displayed in the viewport through `on_build()`.
+The objective of this module is to getf the object model's details, such as name and path, and display it in the viewport through using `on_build()`.
 This is important as it connects the nested data in `object_info_model.py`.

 ## Step 7.2: Import ui
 import from omni.ui: